-This publication takes effect July 1, 2024.
+This publication takes effect January 1, 2025, and supersedes earlier billing guides to this program.
 Unless otherwise specified, the program(s) in this guide are governed by the rules found in Chapter 182-561 WAC.

 HCA is committed to providing equal access to our services.
 If you need an accommodation or require documents in another format, please call 1-800-562-3022.
 People who have hearing or speech disabilities, please call 711 for relay services.